tbfrazee/schedule_timer/README.md

 ### Logging

 **:name** (String, Symbol): a name used for logging.
-If created through the ScheduleTimer::new_timer method, this defaults to your timer name, unless specified in the options hash.
+If created through the ScheduleTimer.new_timer method, this defaults to your timer name, unless specified in the options hash.

 **:logger** (Class): a class containing the methods debug, info, warn, error, and fatal to log events.

+## TODO
+* Implement automated scheduled reloads from database
+* Clean up interpretation of `Time` instances so that they ignore the embedded date value